The Best ISO Certification Service in Los Angeles, California (CA)

 In creating this set of Commonly Asked Questions (FAQs) for updates to the 9100:2016 sequence, the feedback was received from specialists and consumers of the standard from around the world.
 The list shall be revised and modified frequently to ensure its consistency and, where necessary, to include new queries.
 This collection is also intended to provide a good source of knowledge for potential users of the standards.

+Unique recorded protocols are no longer mentioned; it is the duty of the company to preserve documented records to facilitate the execution of the processes and to keep the documented information required to ensure that the processes are carried out as scheduled.
+The scope of the documents required would rely on the company’s background.
 Specifically, a quality manual is no longer needed.
 The current standard allows the company to preserve the recorded knowledge required for the reliability of the quality management system (QMS).
 There are several ways to do this, and a quality manual is only one of them.
 If it is convenient and reasonable for a company to choose to define its quality management system in a quality manual, it is completely permissible.
 9100:2016 Standard introduced specifications in clause 4.4.2 that contained the requirements of the previous Quality Manual in addition to new detail.
 Your company must cooperate whether you have a legislative, regulatory, or customer mandate to retain a quality manual.

 Background of the AS9101